luismirandad27/de-dbt-seed-snowflake-integration/README.md

 ### Future Work:

-This is an initial work that it’s already working where I’m working, feel free to propose more things to improve or cover more casuistic to make this process more robust.
+This is an initial work that it’s already working on my current job, feel free to propose more things to improve or cover more casuistic to make this pipeline more robust.

 Some other things that I have in my mind are: